 The Energy Security Board (ESB) was established in August 2017 by the Council to coordinate the implementation of the reform blueprint produced by Australia's Chief Scientist, Dr Alan Finkel.

 The ESB will also provide whole of system oversight for energy security and reliability to drive better outcomes for consumers.
 The ESB reports to the Council.

 A comprehensive review of energy market governance, the Review of Governance Arrangements in Australian Energy Markets, was completed in October 2015 and was considered by Ministers at the December 2015 Council meeting.
 For more information about the Review, click here.

 The Council also works closely with:

-- Energy Consumers Australia (ECA) - advocate for the long-term interests of energy consumers; and the
+- Energy Consumers Australia - advocate for the long-term interests of energy consumers; and the

-An overview of the Energy Market Governance Framework can be found here.
+An overview on the Energy Market Governance Framework.